 Update, 2020-05-03: A reader informs me these battery packs are no longer available.
-A shame, but not surprising.
+A shame, but not surprising; this article is now obsolete.
 These days, your best bet for the long run is to build your own lithium-ion battery pack from a D1 pack and 18650 cells.
 Read AK Siong's excellent tutorial for more information.

-This is the PowerSmart DNK004, a very cheap and very good replacement for the unobtainable Nikon EN-4 battery for the Nikon D1 series.
+The PowerSmart DNK004 is a very cheap and very good replacement for the unobtainable Nikon EN-4 battery for the Nikon D1 series.

 This replaces the EN-4, so it works with the D1, D1H, and D1X.

 It charges with Nikon's own charger.

 The PowerSmart battery lasts a lot, lot longer than Nikon's terrible EN-4 ever did, even when they were new.

 I got 444 shots on a charge (34 JPEGs, 410 NEFs).
 Nikon's own batteries were never good for much more than 200.

 Long-term life is a different issue; Ni-Mh batteries wear out.
 There's nothing you can do about it.
 I'll update this when it happens, but I don't expect long-term life to be any better or worse than Nikon's EN-4.

 Read this guy on whether conditioning Ni-Mh batteries is worth it, and this guy specifically discusses the D1.
 I don't go to extra efforts to either discharge it fully every time or to avoid doing so; I charge it as I need it, and run it flat when I'm shooting a lot.

 The PowerSmart battery is as good as Nikon's own when it comes to construction and build quality.